 Car Rental in Tasmania

-If you are going to hire a car or campervan click here – remember to book in advance as vehicles are limited.
+If you are going to hire a car click here – remember to book in advance as vehicles are limited and as such prices can be higher here than on the mainland.

 Staycation Australia Facebook Group – click here to join and be part of our community and receive our latest travel inspirations for your next Australian staycation.